MahdiBabaei78/MahdiBabaei78.github.io/about.md

 ---
 layout: default
-title: Welcome to My About Page
+title: About
 ---

-# Hello, World!
+# About Me
-Welcome to my GitHub Pages site using the Minimal theme.
-This is a simple and clean layout to start with.
+This is the About page.
+Here, you can add some details about yourself.